“For a long time, parents in Iran believed good girls didn’t dance in public.” Shirin Abedi returns to her native Tehran for a report on ballerinas.

 Text: Finn Winkler Fotos: Shirin Abedi

-One day, she comes across the Instagram channel of the Iranian ballet group “Alternative Motion”.
-She knows that she wants to photograph the subject.
+One day she comes across the Instagram channel of the Iranian ballet group “Alternative Motion”.
+She knows that she really wants to photograph the subject.
 This eventually led to the photo series “May I have this dance”, which would later win numerous awards, including the Felix Schöller Award, the German Youth Photo Award and the ProfiFoto New Talent Award.

 Your contact partners will be happy to assist you with your personal concerns.
 However, due to the large number of enquiries, we ask you to first check our FAQ to see if your question may already have been answered.